 - Summarize your last performance review.
 Do you agree with your manager's assessment?

-- Have you ever supervised other salespeople?
+- Have you ever supervised any other salespeople?
 If so, how did you feel about it?

 Sales Style Questions